heymichellemac/heymichellemac-hugo/content/blog/2021/05/schedule-time-for-creativity.md

 I hope you enjoyed reading what I had to share on the concept of scheduled creativity.

 I find a lot of value in this concept and have found the process beneficial in my work and creative endeavors.

-If you found some value in reading this article, let me know over on Twitter.